b-lev/Python-Setup/README.md

 Black is so useful that I promise you that once you start using it consistently, you'll realize how crazy life was before.
 You will get annoyed at code that hasn't been sent through Black.

-There is more we can do.
+There is more we can do to clean up our code, but let's pause for a minute and talk about git/github again.

+# Check in changes to github

+Github desktop has a nice display of the differences you've made to your code.

-## Using isort to sort your imports
+# Using isort to sort your imports

 Black doesn't do it all.
 Look at those import statements.
 Do you see the problem?
 Probably not.
 Let's run our program source code through [isort](https://pypi.org/project/isort/).
 Please install it with pip, and then do the following.